Federal Appropriations Funding for AKLT

 USFS trail rangers carry their packs and tools into Johnson Pass to do trail work in the backcountry.
 Photo: USFS by Kesia Lee

 Chugach National Forest: $2.348 million to construct and improve recreational trails and access on the Iditarod National Historic Trail.
-Construction of two bridges and several trail segments between Seward and Turnagain Pass are underway summer '23 and '24.
+Construction of two bridges and several trail segments between Seward and Turnagain Pass.

 Denali Borough: $2.18 million for design and engineering of a section of pedestrian pathways along the Parks Highway corridor in the Denali Borough to provide safe pedestrian access to Denali National Park and Preserve and Denali frontcountry.